dzsoker023/Factorio-Access/fa-info-for-contributors.md

 ## Dev environment setup

-1. These instrucitons assume a default setup.
-Lots of variations are possible though so take with a grain of salt, and ask for help with deviations if needed.
+Our normal way to receive your proposed code changes is via a GitHub pull request, but you can get in touch with us on Discord about alternatives.
+These instructions assume a default setup where you fork the mod's repository and use Visual Studio Code.
+Lots of setup variations are possible though, so take these instructions with a grain of salt, and ask for help with deviations, if needed.

-2. Create a fork on github
+1. Create a fork on github, which gives you your own copy of the repository.
-3. Replace the FactorioAccess mod folder in %appdata%\Factorio\mods\ with a clone of your fork.
+2. Replace the FactorioAccess mod folder in "`%appdata%\Factorio\mods\`" with a clone of your fork, so that your changes can be tested in game right away.
-4. Ensure you have a somewhat up to date version of vs code installed
+3. Ensure you have a somewhat up to date version of VS Code installed.
-5. Open a new vccode window and open that newlly created FactorioAccess folder.
+4. Open a new VS Code window, and from there open that newly created FactorioAccess folder.
-6. It may or may not prompt you to install some extentions, in either case install the recommended extensions.
-(Extensions: show recommended extentions)
+5. VS Code may or may not prompt you to install some extentions, in either case install the recommended extensions.
+You can find recommended extensions in the "`Extensions`" tab, under the "`Recommended`" section.
+We generally recommend using the "`Factorio Modding Toolkit (FMTK)`" and "`Factorio Lua API autocomplete`".
-7. Save your workspace with the file save workspace as menu.
-You can save it anywhere you'll remeber and you should use that file to reopen your workspace whenever you want to restart working on Facotrio Access.
-This workspace file is used to store your settings that are not shared by different developers like folder locations.
+6. Save your VS Code workspace with the "`Save Workspace As...`" menu option, under the "`File`" tab.
+You can save it anywhere you'll remeber and you should use that file to reopen your VS Code workspace whenever you want to restart working on Facotrio Access.
+This workspace file is used to store your VS Code settings that are not shared by different developers, like folder locations.
+7. Update your working branch of the repository, using either the "`main`" branch or the "`next-update`" branch.
+We usually reserve the `main` branch for stable releases while ongoing work is collected on the `next-update` branch after it has been (mostly) tested and intended for the next release.
-8. If you'd like to do live debugging while still hearing what's going on you'll need a special version of the the launcher that doesn't have a console.
-You can find that [here](https://github.com/Factorio-Access/Factorio-Access-Launcher/releases).
-It should be placed next to facotrio.exe in Facotrio\bin\x64\ .
+8. The code is now ready for editing but we recommend setting up VS Code for testing as well.
+If you'd like to do live debugging while still hearing what's going on, you'll need a special version of the mod launcher that doesn't have a console.
+You can find that [linked here](https://github.com/Factorio-Access/Factorio-Access-Launcher/releases).
+It should be placed next to facotrio.exe in the folder "`Facotrio\bin\x64\` ".
-9. To get Factorio Modding Tool Kit (FMTK) working you'll need to select your factorio version.
-Rather than pointing to facotorio.exe you should set it to the launcher downloaded in the previous step.
-This can be achomplished with ctrl+shift+P and selecting Facotrio: select version.
+9. To get the Factorio Modding Tool Kit (FMTK) working you'll need to select your Factorio version to use for testing in VS Code.
+Rather than pointing to "`facotorio.exe`", you should set it to the launcher downloaded in the previous step.
+This can be achomplished using `ctrl + shift + P` and typing in the option for "`Facotrio: select version`".
-10. Pick a save file of yours that you'd like to do your debugging on and rename it test.zip.
+10. Pick a save file of yours that you'd like to do your debugging on and rename it to "`test.zip`".
-11. Back in VS Code open up any lua file you'd like to debug, set any breakpoints you'd like, and press F5.
-Hopefully, you'll hear Hello Facotrio like usual and be dumped into your game.
+11. Back in VS Code, open up any lua file you'd like to debug, set any breakpoints you'd like, and press F5 to run it.
+Hopefully, you'll hear Hello Facotrio like usual and be dumped into your test game.

 ## Factorio data lifecycle